 The housed Business Intelligence (BI) systems can gauge the Supplier effectiveness vis-a-vis the Key metrics identified by the retailer.
 It can flag off if inventories from a supplier are failing to meet a specified standard or his return policies are hurting the customer experience in case of e-commerce.

 Inventory Optimisation is another use case of Forecasting Systems.
 These systems develop robust demand forecasts through a statistical analysis of data across outlets.
 Through these BI systems, a retailer can keep a check on SKUs across outlets.
-Combining Procurement analytics with supplier effectiveness can help retailers in taking optimum inventory sourcing decision.
+Combining Procurement analytics with supplier effectiveness can help retailers in taking optimum inventory sourcing decisions.

 Insights Driving A New Product Release Plan